 Babies and Blankets Home Visit

 ECFE offers a series of home visits to families who have children younger than five years who are looking for extra parenting support.
 Contact Mary Jo Arndt (507.664.3752) for more information.

 Newborn Baby Talk

 Bridges to Kindergarten

-Bridges to Kindergarten is a three week summer program at each of the elementary school sites providing a boost of instruction in readiness skills such as listening, working in groups, orientation to classroom routines/procedures as well as academic activities focused on literacy and math.
+Bridges to Kindergarten is a three-week summer program held at each of the elementary schools to provide a boost of instruction in readiness skills, such as listening and working in groups, as well as orientation to classroom routines/procedures and academic activities focused on literacy and math.
 Weekly parent sessions provide information on how parents can support their child’s learning at home and also help connect families to school and community resources.
 Our goal is to provide activities in a kindergarten-like classroom to better prepare students for the start of their kindergarten school year.

 Early Childhood Family Education (ECFE)